SquidPope/Pathfinder/README.md

 1. Download Unity 5 if you don't have it
 2. Create a new 2D Unity project
 3. Replace the "Assets" folder with the one from this repository
+4. Click File->Open Scene and select level.unity
-4. Click the giant play button at the top of the editor window
+5. Click the giant play button at the top of the editor window
+6. Press the spacebar to generate a path